 Immigrants flood the only country with some semblance of stability, fleeing unspecified atrocities abroad.
-All we learn of the United States is of a vague catastrophe in New York creepily referred to only as “it.”
-Immigrants are demonized as “fugis” (for “fugitives,” perhaps punning on the derogatory British slang “paki” for any and all Middle Easterners) and penned in concentration camps.
+All we learn of the United States is of a vague catastrophe in New York City alarmingly referred to only as “it.”
+Immigrants are demonized as “fugis” (for “fugitives,” perhaps punning on the derogatory British slang “paki” for any and all Middle Easterners) and penned in ghettos and concentration camps.
 Many shots explicitly allude to infamous images of captive enemy combatants in Guantanamo Bay.
-Several of the fugitive voices we hear are German, causing one to wonder just what exactly may have happened in Germany, and if it may have been something we have seen before in human history.
-My German is non-existent, but If I’m not mistaken, we overhear one captive German woman bitterly complain to her guard for being locked up in a detention cell with black people.
-It’s not a pretty picture of human nature, that at the worst of times, the worst of us comes out.
+I doubt it’s incidental that several of the fugitive voices we hear are German, causing one to wonder just what exactly may have happened in Germany, and if it may have been something we have seen before in living human memory.
+My German is non-existent, but if I’m not mistaken, we overhear one captive German woman bitterly complain to her guard for being locked up in a detention cell with black people.
+It’s not a pretty picture of human nature; at the worst of times, the worst of us comes out.